-Members of the District have the authority and responsibility to make recommendations in matters appropriate in scope.
-The scope for each constituent group outlined below is derived from several sources: the Government Code of California, California Code of Regulations, VCCCD Board Policy, District practices and procedures, and job descriptions.
+Members of the District governance committees and workgroups have the authority and responsibility to make recommendations in matters appropriate in scope.
+The scope for each constituent group outlined below is derived from several sources: the Government Code of California, California Code of Regulations, VCCCD Board Policy, and District practices and procedures, and job descriptions.